ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 Finally, the Helper completes the request as usual, deriving the VDAF verification key for the task as described in {{vdaf-verify-key}}.
-For any report share that does not include the `taskprov` extension with an empty payload, then the Helper MUST mark the report as invalid with error "invalid_message" and reject it.
+For any report share that does not include the `taskprov` extension with an empty payload, the Helper MUST mark the report as invalid with error "invalid_message" and reject it.

 # Collector Behavior